 Sometimes people put an idea in a project where it doesn't immediately belong.
 No problem, Admins know the platform best, so don't hesitate to move the idea to an appropriate project.

 - Move ideas to a current timeline phase

 Moving ideas to the next timeline phase or not is also a form of moderation.
-After all, as a moderator, you decide whether an idea survives or fails.
+After all, as a project manager, you decide whether an idea survives or fails.